What postgraduate programmes do you offer?

 Do I need a laptop?

 You don’t need a laptop to attend class but you do need to have access to a computer for the duration of your course.
 Assignments need to be submitted electronically and course materials will be posted on Brightspace (the Virtual Learning Environment).

 Blended learning is a combination of online activity and class attendance.
 This type of learning ensures students continually maintain regular contact with each other and their lecturers, as is the case in more traditional programmes.

 Is there an orientation/induction programme for new students?

 Yes, all new taught graduate students are required to attend for an orientation/induction programme which is held before the start of your programme.
-Orientation for 2017-18 Taught graduate students will take place on Thursday, 31 August.
-Information is now available on the taught graduate area of our website You will also be notified of the date by email.
+Information will be available on the taught graduate area of our website in the first week of July.

 What is the deadline for applications?

 We recommend that you apply as soon as possible for a place on your preferred programme.
 Some programmes can fill up very quickly.
-For September start programmes, all documents must be submitted by our August 15 deadline.
+Please check each programmes individual webpage for further details.

 Who can I talk to if I require more information?